 Visualizing Nineteenth Century New York Co-instructor, project manager and lead web developer.
 This student-developed site was the result of a two-semester collaboration between the BGC and the New York Public Library.
-Multiple student project brought together using digital media into single site and utilizing maps, zooming, and web design techniques to enhance compositions.
+Multiple student project were brought together using digital media into a single and utilizing maps, image zooming, and web design techniques to enhance compositions.

 European Stages.
 Project lead and web developer.
-Online, open-access, peer-reviewed journal combining existing Western European Stages and Slavic and Eastern European Performance paper journals.
+Online, open-access, peer-reviewed journal combining existing Western European Stages and Slavic and Eastern European Performance print journals.
 Published by MESTC using WordPress on CUNY’s Academic Commons.

 The Journal of American Drama and Theatre.
 Project lead and web developer.
 Online, open-access, peer-reviewed journal that began publication after last paper printing of JADT.
 Published by MESTC using WordPress on CUNY’s Academic Commons. (forthcoming)